Table of contents

 Allocation and picking

-Picking goods in the system is technically speaking a multi-step process:
+Picking goods in the system is a three-step process:

 - The first step is called allocation.
 This ties specific article items to the order, but the article items are still considered to be in stock at the warehouse.

 - The second step is called picking.
 This is what marks the allocated article items as having actually been picked, and removes them from stock.

 When picking goods in the system, you have the option of either having the system do it for you, or selecting the goods yourself manually.
 Below we will demonstrate how to use both of these methods.
 Our test order will be an order where the customer has ordered 1 piece of article A1 and 2 pieces of article B1: